tahardi/bearclave/docs/concepts.md

 Not only do TEEs provide isolation, they also provide a mechanism for proving the integrity and authenticity of isolated code to outside parties.
 This process is known as **remote attestation**.
-TEEs generate a "report" containing platform information (e.g., CPU vendor, firmware version) and a measurement of the isolated code.
+TEEs generate a report containing platform information (e.g., CPU vendor, firmware version) and a measurement of the isolated code.
 This report is cryptographically signed with a key available only to the TEE.
-The public component of this key is made publicly available and can be used by anyone to verify the signature (and thus the information contained in the report).
+The public component of this key is made widely available so that anyone can verify the signature (and thus the information contained within the report).

 While TEEs provide stronger integrity and confidentiality guarantees than traditional systems, they do so at the cost of performance and usability.